mradean/mradean.github.io/software.md

 ## Direct instalation in ```Stata```

-If it is the first time you are installing user-written programs from internet, you may find it useful to read the official ```Stata``` documentation.
-There you can find details about the commands used below as well as information about the directories where the downloaded packages should be installed (https://www.stata.com/manuals/rnet.pdf).
+If it is the first time you are installing user-written programs from internet, you may find it useful to read the official ```Stata``` documentation (https://www.stata.com/manuals/rnet.pdf).
+There you can find details about the commands used below as well as information about the directories where the downloaded packages should be installed.

-The command line below To open a content page telling you about the available software packages on my website, you should type the following in ```Stata```'s command window
+To open a content page telling you about the available software packages on my website, you should type the following in ```Stata```'s command window

 ```stata
 . net from https://mariusradean.org